nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/playoff_series.rst.txt

 When 'Win % Versus Series Score' is plotted on a `normal probability plot
 <https://en.wikipedia.org/wiki/Normal_probability_plot>`_, the data is fairly normally
 distributed (with really only the 0-1 chances throwing off the normality).
-This is just more of curiosity than anything else.
+This is just more of a curiosity than anything else.
 I did this by using this mapping:

 .. list-table:: Series Score Mapping
    :header-rows: 1